Earn a welding certificate in 6 weeks!

 WLD 130/131: Gas Tungsten Arc Welding — Understand and practice basic principles of GTAW welding.
 Learn to identify, inspect and maintain GTAW machines as well as identify, select and store GTAW electrodes.
 Understand effects of variables.
 Discuss metallurgy and the theory and application of Plasma Arc Cutting.
 Develop manipulative skills to weld joints in all positions on both ferrous and non-ferrous metals.
 Lecture and fillet lab.

-- Classes in each session meet 7:30 am-3:30 pm, Monday-Friday excluding holidays.
+- Classes meet Monday-Friday, excluding holidays.
+Instruction for each session includes daily on-site welding labs 9 am-3:30 pm plus daily classroom access for completing online components with times to be arranged.
 Sessions A and B provide 240 hours of training over six weeks.
 Session C provides 120 hours of training over three weeks.

 - Sessions A, B, and C are scheduled back-to-back on a continuous basis.
 For maximum credentials and certifications, complete all three sessions, starting with either session A or B; however any session can be taken independently.